dtloi/MelodyTracks/README.md

 git clone https://github.com/JohnBaer3/MelodyTracks.git
 ```

-Once the project is cloned locally, go to the MelodyTracks Directory and type in
+In a terminal or command window, navigate to the project directory and run the following command:

 ```
 pod install
 ```

+This retrieves the pod for the project.

-Lastly, open
+Lastly, open Xcode and run

 ```
 MelodyTracks.xcworkspace
 ```

-in Xcode

 ## Built With